git-bruh/matrix-discord-bridge/README.md

 # matrix-discord-bridge

-A simple bridge between Matrix and Discord written in Python.
+A simple non-puppeting bridge between Matrix and Discord written in Python.

 ## Installation